pravasna/jenkins/jenkins101.md

 docker run -d -p 8081:8080 --name jenkins1 jenkins/jenkins:lts
 ```

-Browse to <http://localhost:8081> & sign in

 ```bash
 docker logs jenkins1
 ```

+Copy the initial admin password from the console logs to paste it when prompted

+Browse to <http://localhost:8081> & sign in

 ## Finish the Jenkins setup